-- Assist students in self-assessment of their current level of knowledge and skills, as well as to set goals to make changes; - Help students clarify learning activities to demonstrate competencies outlined in the Learning Agreement; - Review student's expectations of the practicum placement and expectations by the practicum supervisor; - Review social work ethics and how they relate to the practicum experience; - Identify and review practice skills that will be required of the student for the practicum placement (i.e., employment, communication, relationship-building skills, interviewing, assessment, goal setting, case management, conflict management, report writing, and other relevant skills);
+- Assist students in self-assessment of their current level of knowledge and skills, as well as to set goals to for improvement and new learning. - Help students clarify learning activities to demonstrate competencies outlined in the Learning Agreement; - Review student's hopes and expectations of the practicum placement and expectations by the practicum supervisor; - Review social work ethics and how they relate to the practicum experience; - Identify and review practice skills that will be required of the student for the practicum placement (i.e. interviewing, assessment, goal setting, case management, conflict management, report writing, and other relevant skills);